Nikolay Drozdov: Broadcasting jobs

-In 2005, he starred together with Nikas Safronov in the reality TV show “Rublevka.
-Live » (NTV)).
+In 2005, he starred together with Nikas Safronov in the reality TV show "Rublevka.
+Live" (NTV).

 In 2008, he was the host of the program “In the world of people” at the Channel One Russia, but it did not last long, but caused a lot of negative emotions and criticism.

 In 2014, he led the program “The Alphabet of the Forest” on the “Children's Radio”, in which he read N. Sladkov's stories about nature.

 Health

-In January 2023, the TV presenter broke eight ribs and ended up in intensive care in one of the hospitals in Moscow.
+In January 2023, he broke eight ribs and ended up in intensive care in one of the hospitals in Moscow.